stanleywalker1/Interactive-Lab-Hub/Lab 2/README.md

 \*\*\***Take a video of your PiClock.**\*\*\*

-## Part G.
-## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

 When beginning this assignment, I wanted to explore mapping the current real-time values into an object.
 With the limitation of the screen size, I sketched some simple minimalistic designs that showcase a progress bar for the seconds in the minute, minute in the hour, and hour in the day.